Phonology: Selected Topics in Ende (active)

 This program investigates the six varieties known in the Pahoturi River language: Agob, Em, Ende, Kawam, Idi, and Täme.
 In my fieldwork, I have gathered lexical, phonological, and morphological data on Ende, Agob, Kawam, Tame, and Em.
 By working together with Dineke Schokkin, who has collected data on Idi, we are now able to explore the relationships and variation within the Pahoturi River family for the first time.

-Sociolinguistics: Voices of California (active)
+Sociolinguistics: Voices of California (closed)

 Acquistion: Turn-taking, gesture, and word-use (closed)